 This map will give you a better idea of the dimensions of the park that can be navigated with a normal sedan vehicle and includes the Main Game Viewing Area and Colchester section.

-The sections that aren't shown on this map (because they require a 4x4 and/or there is no big game there) is Darlington, Kuzuko, Kabouga, Zuurberg, Nyati and Woody Cape.
-Click on the icons for details and zoom in by using the controls in the top left hand corner or double clicking in the map area itself.
+The sections that aren't shown on this map (because they require a 4x4 and/or there is no big game there) are Darlington, Kuzuko, Kabouga, Zuurberg, Nyati and Woody Cape.
+Click on the icons for details and zoom in by using the controls in the top left-hand corner or double-clicking in the map area itself.

 View Larger Map